aazaff/startLearn.R/README.md

 	> z<-array(c(1,2,3,4),4)

 	# Very different!
 Therefore, you should always define the arguments unless if you KNOW the default order.
+	# If you ever want to know the arguments for a function, you can open its help page using "?".
+	> ?array
+	> ?sqrt

-## Data Storage Continued
+## Data Types
 What if I want to store something other than a number?
-There are a variety of data types in R, but there are only a few that you really need to know.
+There are a variety of data **types** in R, but there are only a few that you really need to know.

++ logical = TRUE or FALSE
++ character = letters, numbers, and symbols
 + numeric - Numbers
-+ character = letters, numbers, and symbols
-+ logical = TRUE or FALSE
 + factor = letters, numbers, and symboles that are actually numbers

+Type logical